 4. Cold Joint

-The surface of cold joints appears dull, lumpy and pock-marked.
+The surface of cold joints appears dull, lumpy, and pock-marked.
 This is typically caused by insufficient heat being transferred to the joint to completely melt it which may be a result of a number of different things.
-The solder iron or the joint itself may not have been given enough time to heat up sufficiently, the iron temperature may not be set high enough to melt the particular solder type being used (e.g. lead-free solder has a higher melting temperature) or, it may be a result of the design of the pads and traces themselves.
-For example, a pad connected directly to the ground plane without thermal relief considerations will cause the heat of the solder iron to be lost to the ground plane.
+The soldering iron or the joint itself may not have been given enough time to heat up sufficiently, the iron temperature may not be set high enough to melt the particular solder type being used (e.g. lead-free solder has a higher melting temperature) or, it may be a result of the design of the pads and traces themselves.
+For example, a pad connected directly to the ground plane without thermal relief considerations will cause the heat of the soldering iron to be lost to the ground plane.
 If you find a stubborn solder joint that refuses to liquify then the design may be at fault.
-If not properly rectified, cracks will be more likely to form over time, leading to eventual failure.

 5. Overheated Joint

 Just as too little heat will cause wonky joints, too much heat will also give you a splitting headache.
+Overheated solder joints have white solder joints, no metallic luster, and rough surface.
 Overheated solder joints can result from the soldering iron temperature being set too high, or result from solder failing to flow, possibly due to the surface of the pad or lead already having a layer of oxide, preventing sufficient heat transfer and therefore leaving you heating the joint for too long.
 Hopefully, the damage caused will not be severe (perhaps just some burnt flux) but it may cause pads to lift entirely, killing the board or requiring costly repairs.
 Avoid this by choosing the correct solder iron temperature and use flux to clean dirty looking joints and pads.

 The tombstone defect – surface mount and through-hole